docker-mailserver/docker-mailserver/docs/content/setup-docker-mailserver-using-the-script-setup.sh.md

   -i IMAGE_NAME     The name of the docker-mailserver image, by default
                     'tvial/docker-mailserver:latest'.

   -c CONTAINER_NAME The name of the running container.

+  -z                Allow container access to the bind mount content
+                    that is shared among multiple containers
+                    on a SELinux-enabled host.

+  -Z                Allow container access to the bind mount content
+                    that is private and unshared with other containers on a SELinux-enabled host.

 SUBCOMMANDS: